Dcaptainkenya/Dcaptainkenya.github.io/README.md

 [Resume](https://Bluewolftechnologiesllc.com/overviews/resume/)
-is a resume and CV theme for Bluewolf Technologies LLC created by Dennis Masila.
+is a resume and CV theme for Bluewolf Technologies LLC created by D_CAPTAINKENYA.
 This Resume features a fixed sidebar with content sections about Captain.

 It is basically developed using HTML